cllckn/information-and-communication-technologies/module4/README.md

 ## Class Relationships

-* Programs are composed of the modules and interaction between them.
+* Programs are composed of modules and the interactions between them.
 In object-oriented design, classes often interact through a **provider–consumer relationship**.
 * The **provider** (or **low-level**) class offers certain functionality or services,
 while the **consumer** (or **high-level**) class depends on and uses that functionality.